apache/airflow/docs/apache-airflow/kubernetes.rst

 ----------

-Apache Airflow aims to be a very Kubernetes-friendly project, and many users run Airflow from within a Kubernetes cluster in order to take advantage of Kubernetes autoscaling features.
+Apache Airflow aims to be a very Kubernetes-friendly project, and many users run Airflow from within a Kubernetes cluster in order to take advantage of the increased stability and autoscaling options that Kubernetes provides.

 Helm Chart
 ^^^^^^^^^^

-Deploying your Airflow cluster to Kubernetes, even when using CeleryExecutor, is recommended due to the increased stability and autoscaling options that Kubernetes provides.

-The community is working on an
-`offical Helm chart https://github.com/apache/airflow/tree/master/chart`_ for Airflow which will be released with Airflow 2.1.
+`Helm https://helm.sh/`_ provides a simple mechanism to deploy software to a Kubernetes cluster, and the community is working on an `offical Helm chart https://github.com/apache/airflow/tree/master/chart`_ for Airflow which will be released with Airflow 2.1.
 The chart has `KEDA integration https://github.com/apache/airflow/tree/master/chart#autoscaling-with-keda`_